 Automated traffic enforcement (ATE) is one of many safety countermeasures that can be used to enhance roadway safety.
 Automated enforcement may involve the enforcement of red-light running violations and speed limit violations.
 The city of Cedar Rapids uses ATE systems to enforce red-light running and speed violations at three signalized intersections on the primary highway system.
 In addition, the City uses ATE systems to enforce speed violations at four locations along United States Interstate 380 (I-380).
+There are two additional locations where the ATE system is in place, including the intersection of 42nd Street and Edgewood Road NE and the intersection of Center Point Road and Collins Road ramp (north side of Highway 100).
+A list of all locations is available below.

 Automated Traffic Enforcement Results